YogevLD/YogevLD/README.md

 # Yogev Ladani
-# Hello there 🤗 I'm Yogev, 4th year Industrial Engineering major Data science student.
+# Hello there 🤗 I'm Yogev, a graduate in Industrial Engineering with a specialization in Data Science.
 :bulb: **🔍 Always on the lookout for my next challenge, eager to seize opportunities and expand my expertise.🌟💼**
 <div align="left">